 A red-black tree is a special type of binary search tree where each node has a color attribute of red or black.
 It allows efficient searching in the list of child objects under a storage object.
-The constraints on a red-black allow the binary tree to be roughly balanced, so that insertion, deletion, and searching operations are efficient.
+The constraints on a red-black tree allow the binary tree to be roughly balanced, so that insertion, deletion, and searching operations are efficient.

-The red-black tree MUST maintain the following constraints in order for it to be valid.
+To be valid, the red-black tree MUST maintain the following constraints:

 - 1. The root storage object MUST always be black.
 Because the root directory does not have siblings, its color is irrelevant and can therefore be either red or black. - 2.
 Two consecutive nodes MUST NOT both be red. - 3.
 The left sibling MUST always be less than the right sibling.
-This sorting relationship is defined as follows. - A node with a shorter name is less than a node with a longer name (compare the length of the names from the Directory Entry Name Length field). - For nodes with the same name length from Directory Entry Name Length, iterate through each UTF-16 code point, one at a time, from the beginning of the Unicode string.

-- For each UTF-16 code point, convert to upper-case with the Unicode Default Case Conversion Algorithm, simple case conversion variant (simple case foldings), with the following notes. <2> Compare each upper-cased UTF-16 code point binary value. - Unicode surrogate characters are never upper-cased, because they are represented by two UTF-16 code points, while the sorting relationship upper-cases a single UTF-16 code point at a time. - Lowercase characters defined in a newer, later version of the Unicode standard can be uppercased by an implementation that conforms to that later Unicode standard.
+This sorting relationship is defined as follows: - A node that has a shorter name is less than a node that has a longer name.
+(Compare the length of the names from the Directory Entry Name Length field.) - For nodes that have the same name length from Directory Entry Name Length, iterate through each UTF-16 code point, one at a time, from the beginning of the Unicode string. - For each UTF-16 code point, convert to uppercase by using the Unicode Default Case Conversion Algorithm, simple case conversion variant (simple case foldings), with the following notes. <2>Compare each uppercased UTF-16 code point binary value. - Unicode surrogate characters are never uppercased, because they are represented by two UTF-16 code points, while the sorting relationship uppercases a single UTF-16 code point at a time. - Lowercase characters that are defined in a newer, later version of the Unicode standard can be uppercased by an implementation that conforms to that later Unicode standard.

-The simplest implementation of the above invariants would be to mark every node as black, in which case the tree is simply a binary tree.
+The simplest implementation of the preceding invariants would be to mark every node as black, in which case the tree is simply a binary tree.
 However, keeping the red-black tree balanced will typically result in better read performance.

-All sibling objects within a storage object (all immediate child objects in one level of hierarchy) MUST have unique names in the Directory Entry Name field, where uniqueness is determined by the sorting relationship above.
+All sibling objects within a storage object (all immediate child objects in one level of the hierarchy) MUST have unique names in the Directory Entry Name field, where uniqueness is determined by the sorting relationship.